Ron Franklin: Early life and career

 Franklin grew up in Hazelhurst, Mississippi.
 His mother allowed him to play sports in school as long as he also agreed to take voice lessons.
 His family moved to Oxford, Mississippi when he was 14.
 He suffered a head injury in high school that resulted in the formation of a blood clot that ended his football career and made him ineligible for the military.
 Around the same time he found work as a teen disc jockey, which got him interested in combining his interests in broadcasting and sports.

 While a student at the University of Mississippi, Franklin worked the wake-up shift at a radio station, attended classes during the day, and then returned to the station in the evening to work on commercials.
 For further vocal training, he performed in college theater.
-He was an alumni member of Sigma Alpha Epsilon fraternity.
+He was an alumnus member of Sigma Alpha Epsilon fraternity.

 Prior to ESPN, he was basketball and football play-by-play commentator for the University of Texas from 1983 to 1988.
 He was the play-by-play voice of the Houston Oilers from 1971 to 1982.
 He also worked as sports director for four different local news stations: KSWS-TV (now KOBR) in Roswell, New Mexico in 1965, KVOO-TV (now KJRH-TV) in Tulsa, Oklahoma from 1967 to 1971, and in Houston, Texas with KHOU-TV from 1971 to 1980, then with KPRC-TV from 1980 to 1987.